 Applications from international candidates will be accepted, however funding at the home level is only available for this programme and therefore international applicants would need to either source further funding or support themselves financially for the remaining fees.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

-The process for allocating studentships and fellowships for the 2022 intake is now closed.
+The process for allocating studentships and fellowships for the 2023 intake is opening in September.
 The application timeline for applicants can be found below.

 - 1 September 2022 – Project Booklet released and opening of scheme to applicants